2023 National Junior Duck Stamp Contest

 Submit your Junior Duck Stamp entry to your state contest by the state's deadline.
 All entries must be postmarked by March 15, except:

-California, Maryland and South Dakota (entries postmarked by February 1)
+California and Maryland (entries postmarked by February 1)

 Massachusetts and Washington (entries postmarked by February 15)